AJFree458/opus13_MVC-Burger/README.md

 ## Deployment

-This application is currently deployed through [Heroku](https://ancient-woodland-06582.herokuapp.com/).
+This application is currently deployed through [MVC-Burger on Heroku](https://warm-plains-37625.herokuapp.com/).

 ## Usage